KristijanIvancic/Rebel-Sum/welcome_to_my_mathematical_redemption.md

 It's helpful to view it through the lens of emotions.
 How do you _feel_ about your math skills and knowledge?
 I feel frustrated.
 I _know_ I can wrestle with this and win.
 I also feel a little ashamed.

 Contrast this with how you _want_ to feel about your knowledge and abilities.
 I want to feel confident, playful and curious again.
 I also want to feel proud of what I've learned and what I can do.
-Not because of competition with others, but because I have tackled a difficult problem and won.
+Not because of competition with others, but because I have tackled a difficult problem and came out on top.

-What's the end state you want to reach?
-How do you currently feel about your math chops and how do you want to feel on the other side?

 ## Killing the Gatekeepers